 If you find that your car ignition key is not turning, then you’re in quite a sticky situation.
-Without it, your car or any other vehicle will not start, or if you’re really unlucky, it won’t stop.
+Without it, your car or for that matter, any other vehicle will not start, or if you’re really unlucky, it won’t stop.
 This is not a problem that many people face, but it is surely something that will completely annoy the life out of you.

 Now before you go complaining to a car repair shop, there are a few things that you can try out in order to fix the problem yourself.
-Going to a mechanic might mean that you will have to replace the entire ignition lock, and this will take a fair amount of time as well as money.
-Of course, if none of the options mentioned here work, replacing the ignition lock is something that you will just have to resort to.
+Going to a mechanic might mean that you will have to replace the entire ignition lock, and this will cost a fair amount of time as well as money.
+Of course, if none of the options mentioned here work, replacing the ignition lock is something that you will have to resort to.

 In all probability, your key will fail to turn simply because you are using the wrong one.
 This sounds very stupid and you might be thinking that this is something that can’t possibly be true, but it does happen.
 Due to carelessness and forgetfulness, some people often end up putting the wrong key into the ignition.

 Sometimes, the steering wheel may get locked before you insert it.
 As a result of this, it will not turn.
-What you need to do in such a situation is move the steering wheel around a bit and simultaneously turn the ignition key.
+What you need to do in such a situation is, move the steering wheel around a bit and simultaneously turn the ignition key.
 This will unlock the steering wheel and turn the key at the same time.

 Replace the Key

 On some occasions, the key may have developed a slight defect on its face, and this may prevent it from turning.
-Try using a spare one if you have, or get a duplicate made and try that out instead.
+Try using a spare one if you have, or get a duplicate one made and try that out instead.
 In all likelihood, the new key will work just fine.
-Changes in weather and temperature and poor craftsmanship sometimes lead to this happening, and something as simple as a new key will solve the problem.
+Changes in the weather and temperature and poor craftsmanship sometimes lead to this happening, and something as simple as a new key will solve the problem.

 It may seem like a minor feature, and a rather annoying one at times, but it is for the safety of the person in the vehicle.
 If you own such a vehicle, put on the seat belt and then try turning the ignition key.
 The problem should be vanquished.

-Disclaimer: This Buzzle article is for informative purposes only, and should not be used as a replacement for expert medical advice.
+Disclaimer: This article is for informative purposes only, and should not be used as a replacement for expert advice.